-A. Selection: Department Directors shall submit in writing to the Executive Director a recommendation justifying the reasons why competitive selection requirements should be waived.
+A. Selection: Department Directors shall submit in writing to the Executive Director or Deputy Executive Director a recommendation justifying the reasons why competitive selection requirements should be waived.
 B. Price Reasonableness: Consistent with the Requirements of Chapter 6 of these Procurement Policies, Department Directors are responsible for ensuring that a price analysis is prepared for all non-competitive procurements in order to ensure that the proposed price is reasonable.